Help Contents

 You have your own web site

-If you have your own web site, you have a number of options detailed below.
+If you have your own web site, you've got a number of options detailed below.

 Publishing as a standalone Flash document

-If you want to publish your document as a standalone Flash document, simply upload generated .swf file to your web site and then anyone can access the document by a link to your web site.
-For example, if you uploaded a document named MyDoc.swf to the root folder of your web site named mysite.com, you can access your document via this link http://mysite.com/MyDoc.swf
+Then you need to upload generated .swf file to your web site and after that anyone can access the document using a link to your web site.
+For example, if you uploaded a document named MyDoc.swf to the root folder of your web site named mysite.com, you can access your document via this link: http://mysite.com/MyDoc.swf

 Publishing as a standalone web page

-If you want to publish your document as standalone web page, this is easy to do as well.
-First, save the generated document as HTML with Save as HTML menu option.
-This will create an HTML file and a related folder.
-Upload the file and the folder to your web site and the document becomes accessible by a link to the HTML file.
-For example, if you uploaded an HTML file named MyDoc.htm to the root folder of your web site named mysite.com, you can access your document via this link http://mysite.com/MyDoc.htm.
+If you want to publish your document as standalone web page, this is easy to do.
+Just upload the file and the folder to your web site and the document becomes accessible by a link to the HTML file.
+For example, if you uploaded an HTML file named MyDoc.htm to the root folder of your web site named mysite.com, you can access your document via this link: http://mysite.com/MyDoc.htm.

 There are many benefits in publishing as a web page.
 First, you may insert another content inside the web page: text, links, graphics and so on.
-You may do this by editing the web page with, for example, Microsoft FrontPage.
+You may do this by editing the web page with, for example, Microsoft FrontPage or another HTML/web editor.
 Next, you may control how the document appears inside the web page.
 You may specify document HTML publishing parameters: width, height and alignment in HTML Options window.
 And finally you may even publish multiple documents in a single web page (see Publishing multiple documents in a single web page).

 Publishing inside an existing web page